-It's the summer holidays, and our heads are on all manner of things, like icecream and weekend barbeques... not work stuff.
-Really!
-So I thought I'd share a review I did on Amaon this morning, when I thought I had time, and then "What!
-Okay, I've written quite a bit for what was suppose to be a product review...
-I must admit, I love swimming, and perhaps that's the reason for the lengthy review, but now I've written it, you might a s well read it... lol.
-Happy summer holiday."
+So I thought I'd share a review I did on Amazon this morning, when I thought I had time, and then "Wait !
+Okay, I've written quite a bit for what was suppose to be a product review..."
+I must admit, I love swimming, and perhaps that's the reason for the lengthy review, but now I've written it, you might as well read it... lol."

 TYR tracer review

 This is going to be an honest and detailed review of the TYR Tracer swimming goggles.

 An honest and detailed review of the TYR Tracer swimming goggles.

 Firstly I've been a keen swimmer for over ten years, typically swimming between 3-6 times a week.

 So I’d like to think that I can give a good review as a swimmer.

 The most important thing to consider when buying swimming goggles is the fit, and some goggles fit some people.
 Try goggles on to see if they fit, and even then a simple press against the face to see if the goggles stick or should I say suck onto your face isn't 100%.
 I recommend trying some while swimming with someone else’s goggles if you can.